l-ko/jsonapivalidator/README.md

 ## Overview

 Validates JSON requests against provided API schema.
-Uses OpenAPI schema definition format.
 Returns an array of error objects with pointers.

-This can be used if you want a requests validation mechanism similar to OpenAPI, but don't want to install their tools for some reason.
+Generally, this module derived from an inability to effectively validate JSON requests received by micro service over MQTT instead of HTTP.
+So there was a need for validation mechanism similar to one provided by OpenAPI tools.

 Supports ObjectId type.